rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 Experimental features to specify different form state behavior.
 Currently, this only affects the handling of optional array fields where `minItems` is set and handling of setting defaults based on the value of `emptyObjectFields`.

+> **Warning:** This API is experimental and unstable, therefore breaking changes may be shipped in minor or patch releases.
+If you want to use this feature, we recommend pinning exact versions of `@rjsf/\*` packages in your package.json file or be ready to update your use of it when necessary.

 The following subsections represent the different keys in this object, with the tables explaining the values and their meanings.

 ### `arrayMinItems`